Sh3llcod3/Memecrypt/README.md

 ```
 The `-s` flag specifies that we are selecting the substitution cipher, `-e` puts it in encrypt mode and `-x` puts it in decrypt mode. `-i` is used in encrypt mode to specify the plaintext and `-c` is used in decrypt mode to specify the cipher text.
 Regardless of mode the `-u` flag will get the data from the url before encrypting/decrypting it.
 Similarly, irrespective of mode, the `-f` argument will read a file and encrypt/decrypt data from it.
 The key needs to be specified with `-k` in all cases.
 When encrypted, the output will be in base64.

 In the first example, we are `encrypting` a string and then `decrypting` it.
 In the third and fourth examples we are getting data from a URL with `-u` and in the fourth example in particular, we are specifying that we only want the encrypted text with `-q`, which we are redirecting it to a file called `ascii_cat`.
 In the second-last example we are decrypting the contents of the `ascii_cat` file by specifying `-f`.
+Please note, that Memecrypt cannot encrypt/decrypt binary data yet.
+An update will address this issue down the line.
 ### Hash function
 This example below shows how to hash a string.
 ```bash